xuankimtran/docs-1/pages/katalon-studio/tutorials/shadow_dom_elements_testing.md

 permalink: katalon-studio/docs/shadow_dom_elements_testing.html
 redirect_from:
     - "katalon-studio/tutorials/shadow_dom_elements_testing.html"
-description: "What is Shadow DOM?
-This article will show you how Katalon Studio solves Shadow DOM problem and let you test shadow DOM elements in a straightforward way"
+description: "This article will show you how Katalon Studio solves Shadow DOM problem and let you test shadow DOM elements in a straightforward way"
 ---
 <INTRODUCTION>